 We meet up for this trip with Frank and Sues son and his girlfriend.
 We had dinner together, spend nice time chatting.
 I got my very first vegetarian burgher in there:

 I found everything in Washington to be large and far away.
 We needed to take long walks to get somewhere.
 It’s very clear historic city and as I didn’t know much about its history it wasn’t as appealing to me.
 I’m glad I visited but I doubt I’ll be ever going back there.
-I’m grateful i got to see it and experience its beauty on my own thanks to our american grandparents who made it all possible for us.
+I’m grateful I got to see it and experience its beauty on my own thanks to our American grandparents who made it all possible for us.